Visit Owners Website

 Locally, there is plenty to see and do, with a number of National Trust properties nearby, stunning beaches to discover and pretty market towns to explore.
 The ruins of Strata Florida Abbey and the historic Roman gold mines at Dolaucothi both make excellent day trips from Coed Parc Farm, with the chance to look back to different times in history.
 The underground tours at the Dolaucothi Mines are particularly fascinating and have won several awards.

 Llanarchaeron, near Aberaeron, is a splendid Georgian villa, surrounded by lush parkland and rolling hills.
 Now a National Trust property, the villa was originally designed by John Nash, and the entire estate was developed to provide produce for the house and the surrounding community.
 Llanarchaeron remains a working farm, and visitors can explore the farmyard, with several native livestock breeds on display, as well as the walled garden, which is filled with fruits and vegetable beds.
-A trip to Llanarchaeron is perfectly finished off with a visit to nearby Aberaeron, a charming Georgian seaside town which is famous for its honey ice cream and Zukos ice cream parlour.
+A trip to Llanarchaeron is perfectly finished off with a visit to nearby Aberaeron, a charming Georgian seaside town which is famous for its honey ice cream and Zukos ice cream parlor.

 Bird-spotters and nature lovers will find the Cors Caron National Nature Reserve utterly enchanting.
 This enormous wetland area, near Tregaron, is home to a huge variety of birds, wildlife and plant species.
 Buzzards and red kites soar overhead, whilst teal, wigeon and water rail enjoy the wetlands.
-The reserve has a number of walkways and paths, to guide visitors through the different habitats, and there is also an impressive bird hide, for up close viewing of the varied species.
+The reserve has a number of walkways and paths, to guide visitors through the different habitats, and there is also an impressive bird hide, for up-close viewing of the varied species.

 The nearby towns of Lampeter and Tregaron are both well worth a visit.
 Lampeter is home to the Jen Jones Welsh Quilt Centre, with its gallery of gorgeous Welsh quilts and blankets, and lunch at Y Talbot in Tregaron is highly recommended.